sgoka-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/configure_http_strict_transport_security.md

 To apply the HSTS profile to API Gateway, open API Gateway Manager UI in a browser, and verify that all the responses from the interface contains `Strict-Transport-Security` header with `max-age` and `includeSubDomains`.

 {{% alert title="Note" %}}
+ HSTS is enabled for the domain, regardless of any other ports configured on the listeners.
+Any non-SSL ports that exist in the configuration (listeners) will no longer work from the browser after an HSTS-protected interface has been invoked from the browser.

 HSTS is made redundant when self-signed certificates are employed.
 {{% /alert %}}

 By default, the following ports use self-signed certificates:

 * API Manager UI(8075)